nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

     export specified with Pseudo = /;.
 Note that if an export is specified with Pseudo = /;, it need not be export id 0.
-Specifying such an export with FSAL { name = PSEUDO; } may be used to create a Pseudo FS with specific options.
+Specifying such an export with FSAL { name = PSEUDO; } may be used to create a Pseudo Filesystem with specific options.
 Such an export may also use other FSALs (though directories to reach exports will ONLY be automatically created on FSAL PSEUDO exports).